chad-square/general-brochure-ui/README.md

 - png logos were used for large screens.

 #### Semantic HTML was used as much as possible
-#### Anchor tags contain relevant hyperlinks
+- Anchor tags contain relevant hyperlinks:
-- When clicked, contact numbers open in a mobile dialer.
+-- When clicked, contact numbers open in a mobile dialer.
-- When clicked, maps open the Google Maps application on mobile devices or the web-UI on large devices.
+-- When clicked, maps open the Google Maps application on mobile devices or the web-UI on large devices.

 #### General Brochure UI - large view

 #### General Brochure UI - mobile view
-file:///home/chad/Videos/Screencasts/mobile-screen.mp4